5jt/dyalog-cookbook/manuscript/settings.md

 The Windows Registry is held in memory, so it is fast to read.
 It has been widely used to store configuration settings.
 Many would say _abused_.
 We follow a consensus opinion that it is well to minimise use of the Registry.

-Settings needed by Windows itself _have_ to be store in the Registry.
+Settings needed by Windows itself _have_ to be stored in the Registry.
 For example, associating a file extension with your application, so that double clicking on its icon launches your application.

 The APLTree class [WinReg](http://aplwiki.com/WinReg) provides methods for handling the Windows Registry.